MayaFlux/MayaFlux-website/content/personas/_index.md

 <div class="card wide">
 <p>
-Before you start, loosen your grip on whatever tools taught you to think in menus, modules, and workflows.
-Those habits make sense in systems built to simulate hardware.
+Before you start, loosen your grip on whatever tools taught you that synthesis must pass through oscillator banks, that envelopes “shape” signals, that visuals must live in their own rendering loops, that audio and graphics belong to different worlds, and that rhythm only comes from sequencers and clocks.
+Those habits make sense in systems built to imitate hardware.
 They don’t help in a space where everything is data and nothing has to behave like a circuit.
 </p>

 <p>
 MayaFlux begins with your instincts, not your categories.

-Musician, visual artist, game developer… those labels describe where you came from, not what you can do here.
+The labels: Musician, visual artist, game developer, etc… those labels describe where you came from, not what you can do here.
 The personas simply give you a place to stand while your old mental models dissolve and new ones form inside computation.

 </p>

 <p>